Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Abstract

 \section{Abstract}

 Walking-in-place (WIP) is a locomotion technique that enables users to ``walk infinitely" through vast virtual environments using walking-like gestures within a limited physical space.
 This paper investigates alternative interaction schemes for WIP, addressing successively the control, input, and output of WIP.
-First, we introduce a novel height-based control to increase advance speed.
+First, we introduce a novel height-based control to increase advanced speed.
 Second, we introduce a novel input system for WIP based on elastic and passive strips.
 Third, we introduce the use of pseudo-haptic feedback as a novel output for WIP meant to alter walking sensations.
 The results of a series of user studies show that height and frequency based control of WIP can facilitate higher virtual speed with greater efficacy and ease than in frequency-based WIP.
 Second, using an upward elastic input system can result in a stable virtual speed control, although excessively strong elastic forces may impact the usability and user experience.
 Finally, using a pseudo-haptic approach can improve the perceived realism of virtual slopes.
-Taken together, our results promote the investigation and use of alternative interaction WIP schemes in future virtual reality applications.
+Taken together, our results suggest that, for future VR applications, there is value in further research into the use of alternative interaction schemes for walking-in-place.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{